NLnetLabs/routinator/doc/manual/source/manual-page.rst

               enabled on all RTR connections with an idle time of 60 seconds.
               Set this option to 0 to disable keepalives.

-              On some systems, notably OpenBSD, this options only enables TCP keepalives if set to any value other than 0.
+              On some systems, notably OpenBSD, this option only enables TCP keepalives if set to any value other than 0.
 You will have to use the system's own mechanisms to change the idle times.